Behind the Build

 • More susceptible to feedback

-• Sound can vay significantly with room and positioning
+• Sound can vary significantly with room and positioning

 • Phase cancellation can create unpredictable frequency response

-Popular Examples: Fender Blues DeVille combos, Vox AC30, many vintage-inspired combo amplifiers
+Fender Blues DeVille combos, Vox AC30, many vintage-inspired combo amplifiers.

-• Controlled frequency response: Ports are tuned to specific frequencies
+• Controlled frequency response when ports are tuned carefully

-• Directional sound: Like closed-back cabinets, most energy still projects forward
+• Directional sound: like closed-back cabinets, most energy still projects forward — though side-mounted ports can let some escape off-axis

 • Extended bass response in targeted frequencies